saildot4k/saildot4k.github.io/docs/crystal-chips/cc-files.md

     - Device Manager now shows which device drivers are installed.
 Inform users when device drivers are missing such as when FTP is installed but NET is missing.
 SCPH-75K and later will inform user if HDD driver is unneeded

     - Configuration Menus hide or inform users when device drivers are missing.
 For example NET/FTP/HOST and HDD.
-If net is missing, FTP and HOST inform user NET is missing as that is the backing driver.
+If NET is missing, FTP and HOST inform user NET is missing as that is the backing driver.

     - Added ability to hide apps for RUN/INSTALL/REMOVE.
 Reference BM/APPS/OSDSYS/APPINFO.PBT or BM/APPS/BM/APPINFO.PBT